qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

   * **QGIS Desktop** for all the pieces of text available in QGIS apps (QGIS Desktop and QGIS Server),
-  * **QGIS Docs and Website** to translate both QGIS web site and current documentation.
+  * **QGIS Docs and Website** to translate both QGIS website and current documentation.

 - Choose in which part of the project you would like to participate
 - You can be part of all projects and help everywhere too